 The story of the lucky Indalo Rainbow Man

-Four thousand years ago, Neolithic man decorated the walls of a cave in southern Spain with drawings of goats, deer and birds, as well as rudimentary sketches of men/women in various poses, alongside other shapes.
+Five thousand years ago, Neolithic man decorated the walls of a cave in southern Spain with drawings of goats, deer and birds, as well as rudimentary sketches of men/women in various poses, alongside other shapes.
 One of these ‘shapes’ has now become famous in the province of Almería in Andalucía because it is reputed to be the inspiration behind the creation of the symbol called the Indalo.

-These ancient cave paintings showing an elementary shape of the Indalo were discovered in Sierra de Maria-Los Vélez in the north of Almería province, southeast Spain, in the late 19th Century; they date back some 4,000 years.
+These ancient cave paintings showing an elementary shape of what we now call the Indalo were discovered in Sierra de Maria-Los Vélez in the north of Almería province, southeast Spain, in the late 19th Century; they date back some 5,000 years.
 The paintings show the figure of a what is believed to be a man holding a rainbow in outstretched arms.
 Some archaeologists and anthropologists believe that such a figure (which is not dissimilar to other sketches and rock carvings found in other places around the world), could represent the search by primitive man for wisdom and truth in the universe – as he reaches up to the heavens for inspiration.
 Indeed, in North America, where a similar figure can be found in some of the drawings of the native Indian tribes such as the Zuni, the Hopi, and the Navajo, the rainbow was a link to the Great Spirit of creation – the bridge between the physical and the spiritual worlds.

 However, although these ancient cave paintings in Almería, featuring the Indalo-type symbol, were discovered in 1868 (and the caves are now a site of UNESCO World Heritage), it wasn’t until the 20th Century that this shape of figure began to take on its ‘universal’ name of Indalo.

-The name came about because of a painter and archaeologist of Vera, Almería, in the south east corner of Spain: Juan Cuadrado (full name, Juan Cuadrado Ruiz (1856-1952) of the Levante or eastern part of the province, suggested that this symbol he’d seen in the nearby caves at Vélez Blanco (about 70kms north of Vera – and well-known to him as an archaeologist), be used in a modified and stylised form as the logo for a group of intellectual artists to which he belonged – and which included the now famous painter (and sculptor) Jesús de Perceval).
+The accepted modern name of this ancient symbol came about because of a painter and archaeologist of Vera, Almería, in the south east corner of Spain: Juan Cuadrado (full name, Juan Cuadrado Ruiz (1856-1952) of the Levante or eastern part of the province, suggested that this symbol he’d seen in the nearby caves at Vélez Blanco (about 70kms north of Vera – and well-known to him as an archaeologist), be used in a modified and stylised form as the logo for a group of intellectual artists to which he belonged – and which included the now famous painter (and sculptor) Jesús de Perceval).
 What’s more, Cuadrado proposed that his group of intellectuals be named after the symbol which he himself had christened ‘Indalo’ as an adaptation of the local Almeriense name Indalecio, which itself has its origins in Saint Indalecio, the missionary sent by Rome to evangelise the southern part of the Iberian Peninsular in the 1st Century AD.
 Indalecio is the patron Saint of Almería and the group of artists became known as Los Indalianos.

 The phrase ‘Indal Eccius’ in old Iberian means ‘Messenger of the Gods’ (Indal is a protective God), and so the name Indalecio and therefore “Indalo” already had its roots in the ‘ethereal’, and some association with the concept of protection / safekeeping.

-So, it’s not an uncommon figure ‘diagrammatically’ speaking:
+The Indalo shape is not an uncommon figure ‘diagrammatically’ speaking:

 Housed in the Gallerie dell’Accademia in Venice, is Vitruvian Man, a scientific drawing devised by Leonardo da Vinci in the late 15th Century during the Italian Renaissance.
 Art experts argue that it is a form of ‘divine proportion’ – the figure of a man with open arms in a circle (not unlike an Indalo) which relates man to nature.
-(It featured on the back of some of some 1Euro coins.)
+(It featured on the back of some 1Euro coins.)